THUS-CHAINS/.github/profile/README.md

-# CHAIN
+# CHAINS: Collaborative Hub for Advancing Innovative and Sustainable Software Supply Chains

 ## About
-CHAIN () is a research group within THUS (Techno-Human Systems of the Future), a scientific partnership between France's CNRS and Brazil's USP.
+CHAINS is a research group within THUS (Techno-Human Systems of the Future), a scientific partnership between France's CNRS and Brazil's USP.
 Our mission is to develop innovative methodologies and technologies that enhance the synergy between software engineering and green computing.

 ## Research Areas